mattblovell/kodi_panel/README.rst

 <https://learn.sparkfun.com/tutorials/raspberry-gpio/gpio-pinout>`_
 page.

-On another note, for *all* the display modules that I tried before settling on the ili9341-based LCDs, I only ever tried using 3.3V for Vcc.
+On another note, for *all* the display modules that I tried before first settling on the ili9341-based LCDs, I only ever tried using 3.3V for Vcc.
 This avoided having to worry about `level shifters <https://www.adafruit.com/product/1875>`_.
 Be careful wiring up your SBC; if you're not familiar with them generally, see the warnings documented on the RPi `GPIO usage <https://www.raspberrypi.org/documentation/usage/gpio/>`_ page.

 Raspberry Pi